What is AI alignment?

 Failures can sometimes be hard to classify as outer or inner misalignment.
 For example, failures can be ambiguous or a result of both outer and inner misalignment, and some researchers classify failures differently depending on their framing.

-Lastly, future AI systems might be developed in a way where we’re not directly specifying reward functions.
-Modern-day LLMs usually have the goal of ‘generate coherent text that humans would rate highly’ - some systems building on top of these like AutoGPT attempt to make them more agentic and goal directed through repeated prompting and connecting them to tools, and it’s not clear how the outer/inner alignment paradigm maps to this.
+Lastly, future AI systems might be developed without specified reward functions.
+Modern-day LLMs usually have the goal of ‘generate coherent text that humans would rate highly’.
+However, systems built on top like AutoGPT attempt to make them more agentic and goal directed through repeated prompting and connecting them to tools - and it’s not clear how the outer/inner alignment paradigm maps to this.

-Despite these criticisms, we think being aware of these terms and concepts is helpful, particularly as they are widely used in the field.
+Despite these criticisms, we think being aware of these concepts is helpful, given they're widely used in the field.
 On the course, we’ll use them to think through challenges in developing aligned AI systems.

 Alternative definitions

 Many others before us, and likely many after us will attempt to define alignment.
-We encourage you to compare our definitions to other popular definitions people use:
+Other popular definitions people use:

 • Jan Leike: “The AI system does the intended task as well as it could”